latomkovic/lsb_dfm/README.md

   grid representation into GIS.

 runs
-  Script-generated simulation setups are in subdirectories below here.
+  Script-generated simulation setups are in subdirectories below herea

-sample_run_dfm
-  Not currently used.
-Reference for how to start multiprocessor runs.

 sfbay_freshwater
 sfbay_potw
-  Git submodules holding forcing data for rivers and wastewater discharges.
+  Git submodules holding forcing data for rivers and wastewater discharges

-sfb_dfm.py
+lsb_dfm.py
   Main script for generating new runs.

-sfei_v19_net.nc
-  Grid
+lsb_v99_net.nc
+  Grid, without bathymetry, in non-ugrid DFM format

+lsb_v99_bathy_net.nc
+  Grid, with bathymetry, in non-ugrid DFM format

 template.mdu
   Template model definition.
-Settings which needn't be set dynamically can be set here.
-Can be tweaked in sfb_dfm.py
+Settings which needn't be set dynamically can be set here.  lsb_dfm.py reads this in and modifies a small subset of parameters dynamically.

-update_alviso_bathy.py
-plot_sources.py
-  Temporary dev-related scripts for troubleshooting some issues.
-Probably will be removed down the road.

 # Process

+## Bathymetry

+# TODO

+plotting/plot_salt.py is old.
+Move salt_plots.py into plotting, document.

+Are there files in static which can be removed?